Techbarsha/github_cloud/Manage Kubernetes in Google Cloud: Challenge Lab.md

-## Manage Kubernetes in Google Cloud: Challenge Lab
+## Manage Kubernetes in Google Cloud: Challenge Lab[GSP510]
+# follow the instructions

+# If you consider that the video helped you to complete your lab, so please do like and subscribe. https://www.youtube.com/@edutechbarsha
 ###

 ***1. Go to log base metric***